FarhadDevelop/CW2_CST1510_M01039453/docs/README.md

 - Ensure all CSV files are present in the `DATA/` folder before running the app
 - The SQLite database (`intelligence_platform.db`) will be created automatically on first run by running `main.py`
 - User data is securely hashed using bcrypt
-- For AI features, a valid OpenAI API key with GPT-4o access is required
+- For AI features, a valid OpenAI API key is required